RChGO/VMGC/README.md

 <br>

 ---
-### Single-sample and Mash-based multiple-sample binning
+### Single-coverage and Mash-based multiple-coverage binning
-Metagenome-assembled genomes in the VMGC were obtained through a process that integrated both single-sample binning and Mash-based multiple-sample binning methods.
+Metagenome-assembled genomes in the VMGC were obtained through a process that integrated both single-coverage binning and Mash-based multiple-coverage binning methods.
 The specific operational steps are outlined below.

 * Required dependencies
     > Mash 2.3<br>